sel4devkit/sel4devkit-manual/src/src/first_boot/sel4test.md

         <project name="seL4.git" path="kernel" remote="work_account" revision="my_port" upstream="my_port" dest-branch="my_port"/>
         ```

-3. Check out the newly updated manifest within the build environment:

-    ```text
-    mkdir /host/seL4test
-    cd /host/seL4test
+3. Modify the Makefile in the sel4devkit-maaxboard-first-boot-sel4test directory to clone the repositories for your port:

+    ```bash
-    repo init -u https://github.com/work_account/sel4test-manifest.git -b my_port
+    cd ${TMP_PATH}/sel4test-manifest ; repo init --manifest-url "git@github.com:seL4/sel4test-manifest.git" -b my_port
-    repo sync
     ```

-4. Building and executing seL4Test can be performed by following the instructions previously provided in the [Building Applications](../building_applications.md) and [Execution on Target Platform](../execution_on_target_platform.md) sections with the build commands modified appropriately to target the newly added platform.
+4. Building and executing seL4Test can be performed by following the instructions previously provided in the [Building Applications](#building) and [Bootloader](bootloader.md) sections with the build commands modified appropriately to target the newly added platform.